dazuma/toys/toys/README.md

 This displays overall help for the Toys binary.
 If you have `less` installed, Toys will use it to display the help screen.
 Press `q` to exit.

-You may notice that the help text lists some tools that are preinstalled.
+You may notice that the help screen lists some tools that are preinstalled.
 Let's run one of them:

     toys system version